Plumbing Fixtures on Boats

 The water from the sink was routed directly overboard through a small port right behind the sink.
 The drainage from the sink had the standard P-trap underneath, just as is found in homes and RV's, but instead of connecting to a sewer line or routing into the holding tank, it simply went out the side of the boat and into whatever body of water you were cruising.

 The shower drain in the floor routes the water back into the bilge where the bilge pumps pick it up and toss it overboard.
 Like the sink, then, the shower water goes out to the body of water, but via a different means.
+So, you must likewise shower with special biodegradable soaps, usually marked as containing 'no phosphates.'

 Black Water Tank--the Ugly Stuff